-Leather-like vinyl is available in various styles so that you may get the look of leather without all the upkeep and cost.
-When exposed to lengthy periods of direct sunshine and high temperatures, vinyl can begin to crack and tear.
+Leather-like vinyl is available in various styles so that you may get the look of leather without all the upkeep and costs.
+Just know that when exposed to lengthy periods of direct sunshine and high temperatures, vinyl can begin to crack and tear.

 One other fantastic material option for the chairs in the dining room is all polyester.
 Polyester is a synthetic fabric and one of the most long-lasting and cost-effective materials you can purchase.
 In addition to that, it is offered in a diverse selection of hues and fashions.

-Because polyester fabric is more fade-resistant than other materials, the color of the fabric will stay truer for a longer period even if it is placed in a dining room that has a lot of windows.
+Because polyester fabric is more fade-resistant than other materials, the color of the fabric will stay truer for a longer period even if it is placed in a dining room with a lot of windows.

 But it’s vital to remember that most upholstery fabrics aren’t made entirely of polyester.
 Polyester is commonly used in upholstery fabrics to boost stain and water resistance, which is why they are heavier and thicker than other types of materials.

-If you want 100 percent polyester, you’ll probably have to use ordinary cloth, which is thinner and more susceptible to rip than polyester.
+If you want 100 percent polyester, you’ll probably have to use ordinary cloth, which is thinner and more susceptible to ripping than polyester.

-If you’re looking for something luxurious, consider leather, which is available in a wide range of looks and textures.
+If you’re looking for luxurious natural fabrics, consider leather, which is available in a wide range of looks and textures.
 Leather is a long-lasting material that doesn’t deteriorate with use.

-Due to its softness and opulence, velvet fabric has long been a go-to material for dining room seats.
-If you’re looking for a more formal fabric for your dining room chairs, then velvet is a great choice.
-Textured wall panels add depth and texture to your home’s interior design.
+Due to its softness and opulence, velvet fabric has long been a go-to material for fabric-covered dining room chairs.

 Velvet’s ease of cleaning and stain resistance, especially when exposed to dampness, are two additional benefits of its luxurious texture.
 It is also a long-lasting fabric if you take care of it properly.
 However, the fabric can be damaged by sunshine, and it is more prone to collecting dust and pet hair than other materials.

-- Velvet can fade if the chair is exposed to sunlight.
+- Velvet upholstery fabric can fade if the chair is exposed to sunlight

 Waiting to clean stains will make them more visible, especially in lighter colors, so remove them as soon as you discover them.
 On the other hand, Faux suede is an excellent fabric choice if you’re on a budget but still want a luxurious look and feel.

-What kind of fabric should I use to reupholster dining room chairs?
+What kind of fabric should I use to reupholster dining chairs?